-You may also want to consider opening up a cash management account, such as SoFi Money®.
+You may also want to consider opening up a checking and savings account, such as SoFi Checking and Savings®.

-With SoFi Money, you can earn a competitive interest rate, spend, and save all in one place.
+With SoFi Checking and Savings, you can earn a competitive interest rate, spend, and save all in one place.
 Plus, there are no account or minimum balance fees, and withdrawing cash is fee-free at 55,000+ ATMs worldwide

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.